-As Oliver at first tries to play the role of the wealthy, carefree and careless philanderer he used to be, he secretly creates the crime-fighting persona of the Hood – a vigilante – to right the wrongs of his family, fight the ills of society, and restore Starling City to its former glory.
+As Oliver at first tries to play the role of the wealthy, carefree and careless philanderer he used to be, he secretly creates the crime-fighting persona of the Hood a vigilante to right the wrongs of his family, fight the ills of society, and restore Starling City to its former glory.
 In the beginning, his reasons for seeking justice for Starling City stems from a confession apparently made by his late father, who before his death informed Oliver that their family's immense wealth had been forged on the suffering of others.
-In his mission, Oliver gradually seeks aid from others who join him in his endeavor, the first being his bodyguard, John Diggle (David Ramsey), not long afterwards followed by Felicity Smoak (Emily Bett Rickards), a Queen Consolidated I.T. specialist, and Roy Harper (Colton Haynes), a street kid and Thea's boyfriend who needs guidance – while carefully concealing the secret identity he turns to under cover of darkness.
-However, Laurel’s father, Detective Quentin Lance (Paul Blackthorne), is determined to arrest the vigilante operating in his city.
+In his mission, Oliver gradually seeks aid from others who join him in his endeavor, the first being his bodyguard, John Diggle (David Ramsey), not long afterwards followed by Felicity Smoak (Emily Bett Rickards), a Queen Consolidated I.T. specialist, and Roy Harper (Colton Haynes), a street kid and Thea's boyfriend who needs guidance while carefully concealing the secret identity he turns to under cover of darkness.
+However, Laurels father, Detective Quentin Lance (Paul Blackthorne), is determined to arrest the vigilante operating in his city.

 As the show progresses, Oliver and his comrades frequently face off against both personal enemies and those who pose a threat to the city Oliver swore to protect, making amends with some and burning bridges with others along the way.
 His desire to honor his father's memory is further compounded by the death of his best friend Tommy, who is killed in an earthquake at the end of the first season, whose memory he also wishes to honor.
 In season 5, Oliver recruits a series of people into the Team Arrow, with the idea of having them eventually succeed him and his friends as vigilantes, though circumstances force them to go back into the action, anyway.
 These recruits are Curtis Holt (Echo Kellum), Rene Ramirez (Rick Gonzalez), and Dinah Drake (Juliana Harkavy), who succeeds Laurel as the Black Canary.

 The show follows the comics in Broad Strokes, playing the line between staying faithful to the source and keeping the audience surprised.
 Those unfamiliar with the comics will miss some Mythology Gags and references to important characters in the DCU, but the series enjoys employing Red Herrings to keep even the comics fans on their toes.
 The show's goal was to depict an evolving group of characters who may be closer or further from their comics origins, but through Character Development may eventually grow into the classical characters.
 Oliver starts his mission as a ruthless vigilante killing enemies without hesitation, but has a change of heart when he sees the negative effect it has on the city, his allies, friends and family.